matthiaskoenig/dfba/DFBA models in SBML.md

 ## Are variable step sizes supported?
 No, currently only fixed step sizes are supported.
 The simulation steps must be in agreement with the `dt` parameter for bound updates.

+## I am a tool developer and have different ideas about DFBA encoding in SBML.
+How can I contribute?
+You can make suggestions on the [Github Issue Tracker](https://github.com/matthiaskoenig/dfba/issues).
+Note this does not guarantee that your suggestions will be adopted.